Definition & Facts for Primary Sclerosing Cholangitis

 How common is PSC?

-Researchers estimate that about 6 to 16 people out of 100,000 have PSC.1 However, this estimate may be low because not all people who have PSC are diagnosed with the disease.2
+Researchers estimate about 5 to 16 people out of every 100,000 have PSC.1

-Who is more likely to get PSC?
+Who is more likely to develop PSC?

-- have inflammatory bowel disease (IBD), most commonly ulcerative colitis
+- have inflammatory bowel disease (IBD), most commonly ulcerative colitis.

 What other health problems do people with PSC have?

 People with PSC may have other health problems, including

 - autoimmune hepatitis

 - other autoimmune diseases, such as type 1 diabetes, celiac disease, and thyroid diseases

 About 7 out of 10 people who have PSC also have IBD.1

 PSC can lead to liver complications such as cirrhosis, cancers, and bile duct infection.